RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 Our webapp demo uses a significantly simpler Client technology stack, [HTMX](https://htmx.org/) and [HyperScript](https://hyperscript.org/) to manipulate the DOM Tree, with a limited use of Javascript.
 It requires the Client to request the Server to provide the `Browser Modal Dialog` box Template, but then it handles all interections with the `Browser Modal Dialog` box; like the former, its Client' technology stack interacts with its Servers to handle `Server Modal Dialog` boxes.

-In other words, whereas the former technology stack requires server interactions only for `Server Modal Dialogs`, our webapp requires two distinct types of Server interactions; one to simply serve the `Browser Modal Dialog` Template and the other to realize the requirement for a `Server Modal Dialog`, serve its Template, collect and process the Person's interaction.
+In other words, whereas the former technology stack requires server interactions only for `Server Modal Dialogs`, our webapp requires two distinct types of Server interactions; one to simply serve the `Browser Modal Dialog` Template and the other to realize the requirement for a `Server Modal Dialog`, serve its Template, collect and process the Guest's interaction.

 Our webapp will use the same Template for its `Browser Modal Dialog` and `Server Modal Dialogs`boxes, passing arguments to the Template Engine to render them accordingly.